InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 The current repo is structured in the following:

-At the top level exists the "pathways data dictionary" (.xlsx), readme, and other repo level artifacts.
+At the top level exists the "pathways data dictionary" (folder with set of csv files), readme, and other repo level artifacts.

 Within the "analyses" folder exists the templated file set for a new analysis (a-new-analysis-template) along with archived segmentation analysis projects for reference.